Capital One Arena: Music, entertainment, and other events

 The arena is a major location for concerts and cultural events in the D.C. region.
-Among the musical performers, cultural figures, and entertainment shows that have performed at the arena are Beyoncé, Destiny's Child, Alicia Keys, Missy Elliott, Olivia Rodrigo, Duran Duran, Ricardo Arjona, Kylie Minogue, Janet Jackson, Mariah Carey, Muse, Paul McCartney, Queen, U2, Iron Maiden, Shakira, Lady Gaga, Madonna, Britney Spears, The Three Tenors, Drake, Barbra Streisand, Bon Jovi, Prince, Tim McGraw, Faith Hill, the Dalai Lama, Tina Turner, Keith Urban, Paul Simon, Sting, The Police, Taylor Swift, Tame Impala, Coldplay, Tyler, the Creator, Elton John, Usher, Green Day, Blink-182, The Who, Bad Bunny, Billie Eilish, Dua Lipa, Harry Styles, Trans-Siberian Orchestra, Cage the Elephant, Monster Jam, Disney on Ice, Ateez, Seventeen, NCT Dream, Jonas Brothers, AJR, IU, Howard University graduation speech by U.S. president Joe Biden, and a Michelle Obama book tour event.
+Among the musical performers, cultural figures, and entertainment shows that have performed at the arena are Beyoncé, Destiny's Child, Alicia Keys, Missy Elliott, Olivia Rodrigo, Duran Duran, Ricardo Arjona, Kylie Minogue, Janet Jackson, Mariah Carey, Muse, Paul McCartney, Queen, U2, Iron Maiden, Shakira, Lady Gaga, Madonna, Britney Spears, The Three Tenors, Drake, Barbra Streisand, Bon Jovi, Prince, Tim McGraw, Faith Hill, the Dalai Lama, Tina Turner, Keith Urban, Paul Simon, Sting, The Police, Taylor Swift, Tame Impala, Coldplay, Tyler, the Creator, Elton John, Usher, Green Day, Blink-182, The Who, Bad Bunny, Billie Eilish, Dua Lipa, Harry Styles, Gorillaz, Trans-Siberian Orchestra, Cage the Elephant, Monster Jam, Disney on Ice, Ateez, Seventeen, NCT Dream, Jonas Brothers, Doja Cat, Gracie Abrams, LE SSERAFIM, AJR, Katseye, IU, Howard University graduation speech by U.S. president Joe Biden, and a Michelle Obama book tour event.

 The Washington International Horse Show took place every October in the arena for more than 20 years through 2019, after which it was moved out because of the COVID-19 pandemic.

 The arena served as the venue for U.S. president Donald Trump's inaugural parade on January 20, 2025.
 The day before, Trump held a rally in the arena.

 Professional wrestling

-The arena has hosted various professional wrestling events; it hosted the final four editions of WCW's Starrcade pay-per-view, followed by WWE's Backlash in 2000, SummerSlam in 2005, Cyber Sunday in 2007, Survivor Series in 2009, Capitol Punishment in 2011, Battleground in 2016, and the arena will host Saturday Night's Main Event XLII in 2025.
-The arena frequently hosts Raw and SmackDown shows as well.
+The arena has hosted various professional wrestling events; it hosted the final four editions of WCW's Starrcade pay-per-view, followed by WWE's Backlash in 2000, SummerSlam in 2005, Cyber Sunday in 2007, Survivor Series in 2009, Capitol Punishment in 2011, and Battleground in 2016.
+The arena frequently hosts Raw and SmackDown episodes as well.

-On October 2, 2019, Capital One Arena hosted the series premiere of AEW Dynamite, the first weekly television series of All Elite Wrestling (AEW).
+On October 2, 2019, the Capital One Arena hosted the first ever episode of Dynamite, the first weekly television series of All Elite Wrestling (AEW).

+On December 13, 2025, the Capital One Arena hosted WWE's Saturday Night's Main Event XLII, featuring John Cena's final match in his 26-year wrestling career.